joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

 #### "understandable and usable by average humans"

-Meaning the date does not need be calculated due to compressed information like the first iteration.
+This means the date does not need be calculated due to compressed information like the first iteration.

-Yesterday, I did not know what the 20th letter from the alphabet was.
-The position of a letter in the alphabet is not knowledge ready at hand (for me); but it is deductible for those who have not memorized it and fairly universal, even if your main (latin-based) language has another alphabet.
+> Yesterday, I did not know what the 20th letter from the alphabet was.
+The position of a letter in the alphabet is not knowledge ready at hand (for me); but it is deductible for those who have not memorized it and fairly universal, even if your main (Latin-based) language has another alphabet.

+##### Understanding vs knowing the alphabet

-I recognize that
+I recognize that this requires learning the positions of 26 letters plus 6 extra accented-letters.

+However, the proposed system allows humans to start gradually.

+2020-08-22 can be gradually learned in the shorthand notation if that is so desired.

+20H20 - Starting with only the months, requires 5 digits at best, so still shorter.

+208V - Starting with only the day in letter-format and the last 3 months.
+20JV - Example in October.

+T822 - Only the year and last 3 months in letter-format; it saves space and the year obviously does not change that often.
+TJ22 - Example in October

+T8V

+None of these notation variation violates the requirement as defined.
+Dates are shorter, it remains sortable as long as you stick to one variant.

+##### usable by average human

+This also connects to the previous section, but most people will have access to an English alphabet index order.

+The following requirements are specifically applicable on the chars, but they are obviously valid for all letters and numbers in the spec.

+- I need to be able to enter the char via a keyboard on PC.
+- I need to be able to enter the char via a keyboard on mobile phone.
+- I need to be able to write down the char fairly easily.
+- I need to be able to differentiate the letters from each other.

+The reason I chose Â - Ô is because one can write them with a keyboard *without special alt-codes* and the requirements above are met.

+> Other accented letters where considered: Ŷ Ě Š Ŝ Č Ŵ Ž Š Č Ê Ň Ŷ ³ þ Ť Ô. But I needed one for which I was able to actually type it and the rabbit whole of extended alt-codes in the windows registry is not one I would recommend to anyone.

+Furthermore I choose the 27-31st letter on the A-Z below to maintain sort-ability:

+ÂBCDÊFGHÎJKLMÑÔPQRSTÛVWXYZ

+> I skipped the Î in favour of Ñ because of twenty-**n**ine, but also due to soft reasons: I reasoned capital 'i' can be confused with letter 'l' (el) and also because I was afraid of the smaller letter having a negative effect on how a list would look because it is smaller in width.
+In numbers there is no or no significant difference in char-width so a list of dates is always listed in the same with; I was afraid that the letter Î would break that tradition.
+Furthermore I assumed that Ñ would be easier to differentiate that Î though I have no data to backup that claim.
+>
+> There is one happy coincidental extension point of the spec.